PERU TOURS - PERU VACATIONS ALL INCLUSIVE- PERU TRAVEL AGENCY

 Sanctuary Lodge

-• Lima and Machu Picchu 5 Days 4 Nighs
+• Peru Travel, Lima and Machu Picchu 5 Days 4 Nighs

 Lima city tour: Huaca Pucllana, an archaeological precinct; Lima Downtown: mayor square, Convento San Francisco y Catacumbas, El Olivar en San isidro, Larco Mar en Miraflores - Cusco city tour and visit a: mayor square, the Cathedral, Koricancha; 4 local archeological sites: Sacsayhuamán, Quenco, Puca Pucara y Tambomachay - Machu Picchu excursion Guide tour to the lost city of the inkas.
 Vistadome train service